grupp6/HelmetServer/README.markdown

      If not you can download the source in the old fashoned way from [this location](https://github.com/grupp6/HelmetServer/downloads).
+2. Edit src/hibernate.cfg.xml and add the database connection settings for your database.
+Please note that the server will automatically drop and create the necessary tables needed.
 3. Build by running ```ant``` in the project folder.
 This will automatically download all dependencies.
 4. Run the jar-file in HelmetServer/build.